stanislausryn/income-expense/README.md

 ### Failure Scenario

 We have implemented a specific scenario to demonstrate pipeline reliability.
-Detailed instructions on how to trigger a pipeline failure (to verify the "stop-on-fail" mechanism) can be found in [docs/FAILURE_SCENARIO.md](docs/FAILURE_SCENARIO.md).

 ## ⚡ Manual Setup & Execution